 A SAN is a storage network that connects different storage devices to one another.
 Ultimately, the storage devices connect to a server or number of servers.
 This setup allows all the connected devices to easily share information amongst themselves.
 It also allows you to backup data on any device without affecting the rest of the network.

-Why your Business Needs a SAN
+Why Your Business Needs a SAN

-SANs can be complicated to configure, but hey provide significant assistance for companies with centralized storage needs.
+SANs can be complicated to configure, but they provide significant assistance for companies with centralized storage needs.
 SANs have many benefits over other data storage options like a DAS (Direct Attached Storage), namely it performs better and is more flexible and accessible.
 More importantly, a SAN is built specifically for centralized storage.
 A SAN makes it easy to quickly transfer data from one storage device to another without interacting with a server.
 Your company can also store its data in several remote locations because SANs use IP technology.

 Let us help you with your data storage project.
 Contact us for a free assessment at firstname.lastname@example.org